 The legal issues are complex, and raise very difficult and important issues relating to the “separation of the powers” and the appropriate role of the judiciary in the administration of criminal justice.

 I have created a public “folder,” where one can find essentially all of the critical documents along with my occasional commentaries on the case; you will see it here https://1drv.ms/f/s!AvFhCNETJRA6rz6KyUproj_t_u7k .
-Please let me know if you would like to be added to the distribution list for my commentaries.

 Although it is far afield from the world of cross-border criminal investigations, you might be interested in the tape of a “conversation” I had in September with well-known Parisian journalist Christine Okhrent about the forthcoming elections in the United States, and the possibility of legal interventions.
 The event was hosted by the French American Foundation – France, and a video of the event can be found here. https://vimeo.com/460623300

 In September 2020, the Dutch criminal justice review Tijdschrift voor Sanctierecht Onderneming published my article Internal Investigations – an Overview, which is available for download in the Publications section of this site.
 (It is the only article in English that appears in that edition of the publication.)
 The article is neither academic nor strictly practical, in the sense that it does not purport to offer “how to” lessons in conducting internal investigations.
 Rather, it attempts to “take a step back” and address some basic questions about the function of internal investigations, of which there are several quite different examples.
 I believe that anyone contemplating engaging in a significant internal investigation would find the article useful.